To begin, click on your user icon in the upper right of Workable and navigate to Compliance.

 After selecting Withdraw this application the candidate can withdraw from consideration to be removed from the hiring process, or choose to have their data deleted entirely.

-The candidate must confirm deletion after clicking this link.
+The candidate must confirm the deletion after clicking this link.

-Additionally, if you delete the candidate yourself (or if they are deleted as part of a Workable Pro GDPR automation) they are permanently deleted from your account and will not be recoverable.
-This deletion removes all candidate information including resume, contact details and their Workable Timeline.
+Additionally, if you delete the candidate yourself (or if they are deleted as part of the GDPR automation) they are permanently deleted from your account and will not be recoverable.
+This deletion removes all candidate information including resume, contact details, and their Workable Timeline.
 You may need to do this manually as part of your data retention policy.

-Ensure that you click Save changes at the bottom of the GDPR section when you've enabled the switch.
-As part of a Workable Pro plan you'll also need to set up a Privacy Notice before saving your changes.
+Ensure that you click Save Changes at the bottom of the GDPR section when you've enabled the switch.
+As part of the Workable Annual plan, you'll also need to set up a Privacy Notice before saving your changes.

 Enabling this switch is an important step towards compliance, but there will be other actions or processes that your organization should put in place.